 5. Promotional Materials

 The purpose of including promotional materials is to let your clients share your business with their friends and family.

-Items to include in your welcome kit include business cards, pamphlets, fliers or other promotional items.
-Business cards serve two purposes 1st: so clients have your contact information and 2nd: so that the client can pass it along to their friends, family and neighbors!
-Referrals do not cost you any money and the have the highest conversion rate to booking!
+Items to include in your welcome kit include business cards, pamphlets, fliers, or other promotional items.
+Business cards serve two purposes 1st: so clients have your contact information and 2nd: so that the client can pass it along to their friends, family, and neighbors!
+Referrals do not cost you any money and they have the highest conversion rate to booking!

 Once your new client sees how awesome you and your business are, you will want them to pass your information on to everyone they know!
 Make it easy for your client to tell people about your business.
 Provide 5 business cards and a handful of any pamphlets or fliers your business has.